Content Marketing

 Obsidian is more inclined towards local control.
 Effectively, your vault is simply a directory containing your markdown files.
 At any time, you are free to export, zip, or relocate your knowledge base.
 The Obsidian Sync and Obsidian Publish services are merely additional layers that facilitate cross-platform synchronization and note publishing; they are not mandatory.

-Notion records everything in the cloud via storage on its servers.
-For the majority of teams, there is no problem with this arrangement, and Notion provides security features and admin tools with its paid plans.
+Notion stores everything in the cloud on its servers.
+For most teams, this arrangement poses no problem, and Notion provides security features and admin tools on its paid plans.
 However, if your job is comprised of taking notes of a sensitive nature or you have stringent data security regulations, then the Obsidian vs Notion question turns into a significant policy decision.

 AI & Data Concerns

-Notion AI and other AI features are in the same workspace as your documents, so you have to be aware of the way data is managed.
-Companies typically go over data retention, employee training policies, and terms of commercial use before they decide to use AI tools in their production environment.
+Notion AI and other AI features are in the same workspace as your documents, so you need to be aware of how data is managed.
+Companies typically review data retention, employee training policies, and terms of commercial use before deciding to use AI tools in their production environment.

 In the case of Obsidian, AI plugins are on top of your local markdown files and notes, which means you have more freedom to send data through private models or not use AI at all if you wish.